Greetings!

 -

-We raised average educator salaries by 39%;
+We raised average educator salaries by over 40%;

 -